-S. Genetic Information is a Protected Status and means16:
+Genetic Information is a Protected Status.

-- The person's genetic tests. - The genetic tests of the person's family members. - The manifestation of a disease or disorder in the person's family members. - Any request for, or receipt of genetic services, or participation in clinical research that includes genetic services, by a person or any person's family member. - Genetic Information does not include information about the sex or age of any person. - T. Harassment means unwelcome conduct engaged in because of a Complainant's Protected Status and: - Submission to, or rejection of, the conduct is made a term or condition of the Complainant's employment; or - Submission to or rejection of such conduct by the Complainant is used as the basis or threatened to be used as the basis for employment actions or decision affecting the Complainant; or - The conduct is sufficiently severe or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the Complainant, and is in fact considered by the Complainant, as intimidating, hostile or offensive.
+- T. Harassment means unwelcome conduct engaged in because of a Complainant's Protected Status and: - Submission to, or rejection of, the conduct is made a term or condition of the Complainant's employment; or - Submission to or rejection of such conduct by the Complainant is used as the basis or threatened to be used as the basis for employment actions or decision affecting the Complainant; or - The conduct is sufficiently severe or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the Complainant, and is in fact considered by the Complainant, as intimidating, hostile or offensive.